 iSmart Shankar Full Movie Leaked Online For Free Download; Will Collections Be Affected?

-A feast for mass movie lovers is being served in theatres with iSmart Shankar, the massy stylish movie from Puri Jagannadh and Ram Pothineni, announcing its arrival.
-It has been quite some time since a film of this sorts have hit the theatres in Telugu cinema and iSmart Shankar seemingly fits in particularly well to fill that void.
-While the talks about iSmart Shankar is ruling the social media circuits, one latest development in connection with this Ram Pothineni movie, might be a little worrisome for the audiences and especially the makers of the film.
+Puri Jagannadh's iSmart Shankar featuring Ram Pothineni in the lead, has everything going for it to please lovers of mass movies.
+It has been quite some time since a film of this sorts has hit the theatres in Telugu cinema and iSmart Shankar seemingly fits in particularly well to fill that void.
+While positive talks about iSmart Shankar is ruling the social media circuits, one of the latest developments in connection with this Ram Pothineni movie, might be a little worrisome for the audiences and especially the makers of the film.
 Read on to get a clear picture regarding what has actually happened.

 Piracy Continues To Create Problems